AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-troubleshooting.md

     * Have you implemented filters?

-        * Are these impacting the matter you are investigating?
+        * Are these filters impacting the matter that you are investigating?

 ## IIS Diagnostic Tools {#iis-diagnostic-tools}